 Besides fried noodles or rice, dishes such as chee cheong fan (猪肠粉), and French toast filled with peanut butter (法蘭西多士) and try adding condensed milk (煉奶) to the mix or ham and cheese toast (火腿芝士三明治) are superbly popular amongst locals.
 These are all common in several restaurants in town.
-You can always try congee 皮蛋瘦肉粥 and choose to include centennial egg, pork, chicken or vegetables to it.
-Most of the neighborhood cha chaan tengs 茶餐廳 have the similar options too.
-So find your local place, enjoy some toast and coffee while the morning news plays on the battered television, and listen to the Macau aunties and uncles talk about their day.
+You can always try congee (皮蛋瘦肉粥) and choose to include centennial egg, pork, chicken or vegetables to it.
+Most of the neighborhood cha chaan tengs (茶餐廳) have similar options too.
+Find your favorite local breakfast spot, enjoy some toast and coffee while the morning news plays on the battered television, and listen to the Macau aunties and uncles talk about their day.

 (See featured image above)